varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 * Added support for guaranteeing that a Biml file's expansion result hasn't changed since the previous expansion.
 * Revamped the Debug utility in BimlFlex projects, now users are able to extract their metadata, while also zipping up their project directory, for aid in debugging through Varigence support.
 * Changed "recent path" saving to help with more consistent saving of recent paths.
+*	Fixed issue with a few dropdown boxes that did not expand on a click of the main area.
+* Enable users to specify the SSDT path that they wish to use when opening their packages in SSDT.

 ## SSIS